 The most common type of federal tax-exempt status in the nonprofit sector is covered by 501(c)(3) of the Internal Revenue Code (IRC).

-If it is tax-exempt an organization does not have to pay taxes on the revenue it earns through activities related to its tax-exempt mission.
-But if it generates substantial revenue through unrelated business activities, it might be taxed on that income.
+If it is tax-exempt, an organization does not have to pay taxes on the revenue it earns through activities related to its tax-exempt mission.
+If it generates substantial revenue through unrelated business activities, it might be taxed on that income.

 Most nonprofits are charitable organizations.
 They qualify for tax exemption under 501(c)(3).
 Private foundations may also get this type of tax exemption.